Automated Database Testing via LLM-Synthesized SQL Features

-\paragraph{Random generators} \SystemName{} exposes a function interface to the LLM for generating random literals to explore a larger search space during testing.
-LLMs are likely to generate answers that are frequently seen in their training data, while in testing, using values that are not frequently seen may potentially trigger bugs.
+\paragraph{Random generators} \SystemName{} exposes a function interface to the LLM for generating random literals to explore a larger search space during testing (see \texttt{\$GENERATORS} in Listing~\ref{listing:example-prompt}, instantiated from Table~\ref{tab:generators}).
+LLMs are likely to generate answers that are frequently seen in their training data, while in testing, using values that are not frequently seen may trigger bugs.
 See Listing~\ref{listing:gpt-generator} Issue 1 as an example.
-LLMs can return concrete fragments (\emph{e.g.}, \texttt{CHECK (col\_name > 0)} for a column constraint clause); however, a bug may only be triggered when comparing \texttt{col\_name} to a large integer, a string, or another column reference.
+LLMs can return concrete fragments (\emph{e.g.}, \texttt{CHECK (col\_name > 0)} for a column constraint clause); however, a bug may be triggered only when comparing \texttt{col\_name} to a large integer or another column reference.

-We implement random literal generators (see Table~\ref{tab:generators}) as callable functions within the code fragments.
+We incorporate random literal generators as callable functions within the code fragments.
+Table~\ref{tab:generators} shows examples of interface functions.
 They are designed to generate random literals---integers, strings, or identifiers.
-Our prompt includes the interface and its descriptions, and the LLM can synthesize code fragments with these generators through a unique keyword that each generator is associated with.
+We follow the general methodology established by \ProjectName{} to bias the random generators toward fuzzing boundary values, which are more likely to trigger logic bugs.
+These values include integer values near \texttt{MAX\_INT}, \texttt{MIN\_INT}, and \texttt{0}; empty, long, and Unicode strings; extreme time values.
+We introduce the schema-identifier generators \texttt{RANDOM\_TABLE} and \texttt{RANDOM\_COLUMN} so that LLM-synthesized fragments can reference valid schema objects at test time.

 When \SystemName{}'s generator incorporates new fragments that include these keywords, it automatically invokes the matching random literal generators, dynamically generating randomized values to be included in the generated SQL statements.
 By prompting LLMs with literal generators, one potential fragment could be \texttt{CHECK (col\_name > <RANDOM\_INT>)}.
 During testing, the literal generator will be invoked, and a comparison with a random integer will be generated.
-This method enhances the diversity and coverage of the generated SQL test cases.